 FST visited MassDEP's Central Region office on March 13, 2008 to review the files for this site.
 According to the files, previous investigations determined elevated levels of metals, VOCs, SVOC, pesticides, and PCBs in soil samples at the site.
 The potential rail trail would follow existing track alignment east of the building.
 Elevated levels of arsenic, from 11-28 ppm, were found at this location, and in May of 2000 remedial activities were conducted to remove and dispose of this material.
 An excavation volume of 20 ft wide by 25 ft long by 2 ft deep was excavated and samples were analyzed by a grid method.
 Approximately 9 cubic yards of contaminated soil were excavated.
 No groundwater was encountered during excavation and groundwater is approximated to be 13 feet below ground.
 No groundwater data was available.
 Excavation and soil assessment was completed in a limited area to the south of the building where the potential rail trail would be located.
-Further soil evaluations along the trail corridor in front of the building would be required during preliminary design.
+Further soil evaluations along the trail corridor in front of the building would be required during preliminary design so that appropriate avoidance and/or protection measures could be incorporated, if warranted.
 Also, if dewatering for a trench drain as part of driveway reconstruction was to occur, contaminated groundwater could also be a concern.